Justis-Lamanna/fallapalooza2/README.md

 4. The first time it runs, the program will prompt you for credentials via a link in your command prompt.
 This is saved for subsequent uses, but expires after a month.

+### System properties
-Note that you can run the program with one argument, which is taken as the spreadsheet ID to pull from.
-It should be in *exactly* the same format as the original.
+* `sheet` - Specify a custom sheet.
+Note that it must be in the exact same format as the original.
+* `round` - Force a specific round to be accepted as the custom one.
+If omitted, the program will do its best to figure out the current round.
+The current round is determined by figuring out the first in-progress or incomplete round. >> This is the variable you need to go back in time <<

 ## Output
 All text files are placed in the `output` directory, created wherever the program was run from.